zammad/zammad-org/src/en/documentation/use/basics/create-tickets.md

 ---
-title: Create Tickets
+title: Create tickets
 order: 4
 ---

-# Create Tickets
+# Create tickets

 When a customer messages you over a channel which is fetched by Zammad, a ticket is created automatically (unless Zammad recognizes it as a follow-up, then it gets added as an article to an existing ticket).
 However, there might be